 For more information on CPF contributions, accounts, withdrawals and pay out, refer to: https://www.cpf.gov.sg/Members

-In order to moderate the impact of ageing and low birth rates in our citizen population, and to prevent it from shrinking over the longer term, Singapore grants approximately 22,000 new citizenships annually, to individuals who are committed to making Singapore their home.
+To moderate the impact of ageing and low birth rates in our citizen population, and to prevent it from shrinking over the longer term, Singapore grants approximately 22,000 new citizenships annually, to individuals who are committed to making Singapore their home.
 These individuals either shar family ties with Singaporeans, or have studied, worked or lived here for some time as Permanent Residents.

 The following categories of individuals are eligible to apply for Singapore Citizenship:

-In addition to satisfying the above requirements, the Government also takes into account of the following factors for a Citizenship candidate:
+In addition to satisfying the above requirements, the Government also takes into account the following factors for a Citizenship candidate:

 The Immigration People has helped many individuals to obtain citizenship and establish their roots in Singapore.
 To understand how we can assist with the time consuming process of documents preparation and enhancing your chances to become a citizen, speak to our immigration experts today.